rackerlabs/docs-cloud-load-balancers/internal-api-docs/cloud-load-balancers-v1/README.md

 When you push your changes, the internal build job kicks off to publish the new content on the gh-pages branch.
 You can review the updates at the following URL: https://pages.github.rackspace.com/IX/internal-docs-cloud-load-balancers-1/latest/.

-You can also access the DNS Admin Guide from https://pages.github.rackspace.com/IX/internal-docs-landing-page.
+You can also access the Rackspace CDN Admin Guide from https://pages.github.rackspace.com/IX/internal-docs-landing-page.